 Tougaloo College operates on its historical commitment to providing a quality education to its students.
-This institution firmly believes that learning is a continual process, and therefore, subscribes to the concept of lifelong learning.
+This institution firmly believes that learning is a continual process and subscribes to the concept of lifelong learning.
 Each student who applies to Tougaloo College is reviewed carefully based on set entrance requirements.
+Veterans are welcome and encouraged to apply.
+For services provided to our vets, please contact the Certifying Officer for Veterans in the Office of Admission.